Torsion and K-theory for some free wreath products: Classification of torsion actions

 \begin{thm} Let $\G_{1}$ and $\G_{2}$ be two compact quantum groups.
 Then, up to equivariant Morita equivalence there is a one-to-one correspondance between torsion actions of $\G_{1}\ast\G_{2}$ and torsion actions induced from $\G_{1}$ or $\G_{2}$. \end{thm}

 \begin{proof} As in \cite[Thm 3.16]{arano2015torsion}, it suffices to recast the previous proof in the setting of module C*-categories.
 Let $(A, \alpha)$ be a torsion action of $\G_{1}\ast\G_{2}$ and consider the associated C*-module category $(\mathcal{C}, \otimes)$.
 For any irreducible object $X$ in $\mathcal{C}$, we can consider the module C*-categories $\mathcal{C}_{1}^{X}$ and $\mathcal{C}_{2}^{X}$ generated by $X$ and the action of the representation categories of $\G_{1}$ and $\G_{2}$ respectively.
 By Proposition \ref{prop:torsionfreeproduct}, there is an $X$ such that one of them (say $\mathcal{C}_{1}^{X}$) has a non-standard fusion module if $(A, \alpha)$ is not trivial.
 By \cite[Lem 3.10]{arano2015torsion}, the module C*-category is equivalent to the one of the trivial action if its associated fusion module is standard.
-The same reasoning as for fusion modules therefore yields an isomorphism between $\mathcal{C}$ and the module C*-category induced from $\mathcal{C}_{1}^{X}$.
+The same reasoning as for fusion modules therefore yields an isomorphism between $\mathcal{C}$ and the module C*-category induced from $\mathcal{C}_{1}^{X}$ (by which we mean the module C*-category obtained by induction of all the objects of $\mathcal{C}_{1}^{X}$).
 To conclude, note that by the general results of \cite{de2013tannaka}, there is a torsion action $(A', \alpha')$ of $\G_{1}$ such that the associated module C*-category is $\mathcal{C}_{1}^{X}$.
 Thus, $\mathcal{C}$ is equivalent to the module C*-category associated to $\Ind_{\G_{1}}^{\G_{1}\ast\G_{2}}(\alpha')$ and again by \cite{de2013tannaka} the actions are equivariantly Morita equivalent.

 Consider now two induced torsion actions which are equivariantly Morita equivalent.
 If they are induced from different factors, then the fusion module of the one induced from $\G_{2}$ is a direct sum of standard modules when restricted to $\G_{1}$.
 Thus, the fusion module associated to the one induced from $\G_{1}$ is isomorphic to a direct sum of standard module for $R_{\G_{1}}$.
 Since all its submodules are also standard for $R_{\G_{2}}$, we conclude by \cite[Thm 1.25]{arano2015torsion} that the actions are trivial.
 This leaves us with the case of two torsion actions $(A, \alpha)$ and $(A', \alpha')$ of say $\G_{1}$ such that $\Ind_{\G_{1}}^{\G_{1}\ast\G_{2}}(\alpha)$ and $\Ind_{\G_{1}}^{\G_{1}\ast\G_{2}}(\alpha')$ are equivariantly Morita equivalent.
 The same reasoning as in Lemma \ref{lem:induceddecomposition} shows that in both associated module C*-categories $\mathcal{C}$ and $\mathcal{C}'$, the module C*-subcategory coming from the original action is the only one to be non-trivial over the representation category of $\G_{1}$.
 The equivalence of categories must therefore restrict to an equivalence between these sub-categories and we conclude by \cite{de2013tannaka}. \end{proof}